Messiah Foundation International

 Messiah Foundation International (مہدی فاونڈیشن انٹرنیشنل) (or MFI) is a spiritual organisation formally established in 2002 to promote the Goharian Philosophy of Divine Love.

 MFI is the successor of RAGS International, a spiritual organisation founded by Pakistani spiritual leader Riaz Ahmed Gohar Shahi in 1980.
 The organisation claims to be a syncretic fulfilment of Christian, Muslim, Jewish and Hindu prophecy, with Shahi depicted as the messianic figure of many religions, given the title of Mehdi, Messiah, and Kalki Avatar as well as the generic "Awaited One" prophesied by other religions.

 Adherents propose to promote the reduction of hatred, promotion of divine love and world peace, and raise awareness of miraculous images of spiritual figures they claim are on the face of such objects as the moon, sun, and the Black Stone in Mecca.
 According to MFI, these images were put on these locations by God.
-The MFI purports that Gohar Shahi's image on the moon has spoken to people in different languages and rendered spiritual grace to those searching for divine love.
+The MFI claims that Gohar Shahi's image on the moon has spoken to people in different languages and conferred spiritual grace on those seeking divine love.
 They declare that the titles of the Messiah, Kalki Avatar and Imam Mehdi are different titles for one personality, whom they depict as Shahi.

 Members of the MFI refer to themselves as Goharians, due to their affiliation with Shahi.

 History

 MFI was previously known as "RAGS International" until the year 2002, when Younus AlGohar became the CEO and formally established the organisation.
 At this time, AlGohar also formed MFI's sister organisation, Kalki Avatar Foundation, under the apparent guidance of Shahi.

 After Shahi's disappearance in 2001, Shahi's followers in the MFI declared it to be akin to miraculous occultation and continued their activities under the leadership of AlGohar, who they claim is the personally appointed representative of Shahi.
 In June 2018, Shahi's daughter, Farah Naz, expressed her support of the MFI and was appointed the role of 'Guardian' of the MFI.

-The organisation's self-proclaimed objectives are to preach Shahi's teachings of divine love and global peace.
+The organisation's stated objectives are to promote Shahi's teachings on divine love and global peace.
 They consider it their responsibility to propagate alleged images of Shahi, Jesus, Durga, and others on the Moon, Sun, and the Black Stone, which they say are "divine signs".
 Though MFI has not released an official count of its members, Younus AlGohar has stated that the number is in the thousands.

 Shahi's message presented to Nusrat Fateh Ali Khan and Ghulam Farid Sabri by an MFI qawalist, Hafiz Nadeem Siddiqui.